top of page

 An evocative and effective piece for young string orchestra.
 Written for students at the Flint Hill School, Vienna, Virginia.

-solos and chamber music
+solos, songs, tabs and chamber music

 Specifically for a consort of Renaissance recorders, Snow falling on Footsteps is hauntingly effective.